Explore the benefits of being covered when self-employed

 We also provide services to manage both your physical and mental health, offering cover for back pain, stress, and a range of conditions in between.
 Because we know how long-term absence can have lasting effects.

 Our health insurance isn’t just there for the big things either.
 It’s also there for the small issues too – because it’s reassuring to know you can talk to a medical professional over the phone as soon as you feel unwell.
-That’s where our Anytime HealthLine comes in, providing you with information and advice 24/7 from a specially qualified nurse.
+That’s where our Anytime HealthLine comes in, which includes:

 If you qualify, the deduction for your self-employed health insurance premium is a valuable tax break, helping you pay a portion of your health insurance premium – saving you money.